ataribaby42/DayzRandomContaminatedAreas/README.md

 If ChanceGroupName is omitted it defaults to "" - no group defined.
 You need to have Chance defined just with first occurrence of group, all other group members inherits that chance and dice roll.

+Areas activation is evaluated at start of server during cfgeffectarea.json load.

 Mod is server side mod, no need to add it for client.
 Use just -servermod=@abRandomContaminatedAreas; on your server.

 ### Example: